 Documents required for adopting a child

-The documents required for adopting a child are:
+The following documents are required for adopting a child:

-- 4*6 size Photograph and 4 copies of husband and wife together
+- 4 ✕ 6 size photograph and four copies of husband and wife together

 - Reason for adoption

-- The latest report of HIV and Hepatitis B Report of the couple
+- Latest HIV and Hepatitis B reports of the couple

 - Letter of recommendation by three people.
 These three people should not be immediate spouses.